caldonovan/Laravel-Homestead-Setup/Readme.md

 3. When prompted, chose `3.
 Virtualbox`
 4. Wait for the install to finish (typically takes at least 5 minutes on decent internet)

-## Installing Laravel
+## Installing Homestead

-1. Create a folder in a location of your choosing to install Laravel
+1. Create a folder in a location of your choosing to install Homestead
-2. Clone the Laravel repo: `git clone https://github.com/laravel/homestead.git`
+2. Clone the Homestead repo: `git clone https://github.com/laravel/homestead.git`
 3. cd into homestead folder
 4. Switch to release `git checkout release`
 5. Execute `init.bat`